Romanization of Serbian: Incomplete romanization

 The incomplete romanization of Serbian is written using the English alphabet, also known as ASCII Serbian, by dropping diacritics.
-It is commonly used in SMS messages, comments on the Internet or e-mails, mainly because users do not have a Serbian keyboard installed.
+It is commonly used in SMS messages, comments on the Internet or e-mails, mainly when users do not have a Serbian keyboard installed.
 Serbian is a fully phonetic language with 30 sounds that can be represented with 30 Cyrillic letters, or with letters of 27 Gaj's Latin alphabet and three digraphs ("nj" for "њ", ”lj" for "љ", and "dž" for "џ").
 In its ASCII form, the number of used letters drops down to 22, as the letters "q", "w", "x" and "y" are not used.
-This leads to some ambiguity due to homographs, however context is usually sufficient to clarify these issues.
+This leads to some ambiguity due to homographs, however, context is usually sufficient to clarify these issues.

 Using incomplete romanization does not allow for easy transliteration back to Cyrillic without significant manual work.
 Google tried using a machine learning approach to solving this problem and developed an interactive text input tool that enables typing Serbian in ASCII and auto-converting to Cyrillic.
 However, manual typing is still required with occasional disambiguation selection from the pop-up menu.